 The event earned 25 million to save the planet.
 Remarkable, even though in previous years, the figures peaked at around forty million.
 Will this gala return next year?
-Everyone waits in anticipation to see if Leo will be back…just like in the Revenant!
+Everyone waits in anticipation to see if Leo will be back!

 The guests entered the Sporting lobby, to the sound of Ludovic Beier’s gypsy jazz accordion.
 Another style of music came at the beginning of the meal with South Africans Just Jinjer.
 For these famous rockers, this was their first concert in the Principality.
 At the end of dinner, a female band entertained the ball: Fading June, a quartet from the cradle of country music, Nashville, to make the guests dance.
-“It is a choice that is part of the teams’ desire to rejuvenate this evening, by inviting artists who are current,” continued Jean René Palacio, for the Société des Bains de Mer.
-“This is the gala of the year, where you will be surprised.
-The decor should do the same”.
-Gilles Marsan, who has worked on this aspect for several months, inspired by the work that Pino Pinelli, drew the red crosses that adorned the screens of the Salle des Étoiles with innovative visual effects.
+Gilles Marsan, who has worked on the decor for several months, inspired by the work that Pino Pinelli, drew the red crosses that adorned the screens of the Salle des Étoiles with innovative visual effects.

 As a prelude to the evening, there was the humanist speech by Elhadj As Sy, General Secretary of the International Federation of Red Cross Societies, moved the assembly.
 He also recalled that the Monegasque was a faithful partner of mutual aid.

 At the local level, the CRM team has also recruited, in its first-aid section, a person who will be responsible for running a first aid training centre.
-“The opportunity of premises left free by Monaco Telecom, adjacent to our headquarters, allows us to gain surface to offer training for emergency actions and common-sense response,” said Philippe Narmino.
 These courses will continue to be offered free of charge.